Bite-sized Research and Science

 Learn more →

-A fast-paced workshop in which participants will learn how record, hosting and promote a podcast to promote their science of research, including:
+A fast-paced workshop in which participants will learn how record, host and promote a podcast to promote their science of research, including:

 - how to recording and edit (using freely available tools)